greentfrapp/project-asimov/guide_fairness.md

 ### Is it Justified?

 The awesome thing about these metrics is that they can be put into a loss function.
 Then we can train a model to optimize the function and voilà we have a fair model.
-Except no it doesn't work like that.
+Except, no it doesn't work like that.

 A major issue with these metrics (besides the question of how to pick one) is that they neglect the larger context.
 In the previous section, we explained:

 > The phrase “protected characteristics” refers to traits such as race, gender, age, physical or mental disabilities, where differences due to such traits cannot be **reasonably justified**.

-Measuring fairness using true-false-positive-negative rates neglects "reasonable justification".
 Suppose an Olympics selection trial requires applicants to run 10km in 40 minutes.
-The ability to run that fast is probably negatively correlated with age so we might see a bias against very elderly applicants.
-But this selection criterion is *reasonably justified*.
-In short, any notion of fairness that abstracts away the larger context is incomplete.
+This selection criterion seems *reasonably justified*.
+Running speed tends to be an appropriate measure of athleticism.
+But the ability to run that fast is probably negatively correlated with age.
+Someone looking at the data alone might flag a bias against very elderly applicants.
+Without understanding the context, it is difficult to see how this bias might be reasonably justified.
+The fairness metrics can be a systematic way to check for bias, but they are only a piece of the puzzle.
+A complete assessment for fairness needs us to get down and dirty with the problem at hand.

 <div class="box-red">
 <div class="ui list">